null8626/tio.js/README.md

 ## Supported languages

-Before running into the examples, please note that `tio.js` supports a wide variety of programming languages.
-These programming languages contain their own IDs that can be used in customizing the programming languages to use before you input the code.
+Before running into the [examples](#examples), please note that `tio.js` supports a wide variety of programming languages.
+These programming languages contain their own IDs that can be used in customizing the programming language to use.

 For example `javascript-node` is for running JavaScript in a [Node.js](https://nodejs.org) runtime, `python3` is for running in a [Python 3](https://docs.python.org/3/) environment, etc.